Halide 21.0.0

 916

-917/** Return the hyperbolic arccosine of a floating-point expression.
+917/** Return the hyperbolic cosine of a floating-point expression.
+If

 921

-922/** Return the hyperbolic tangent of a floating-point expression.
-If
+922/** Return the hyperbolic arccosine of a floating-point expression.

 926

-927/** Return the hyperbolic arctangent of a floating-point expression.
+927/** Return the hyperbolic tangent of a floating-point expression.
+If

 931

-932/** Return the square root of a floating-point expression.
-If the
+932/** Return the hyperbolic arctangent of a floating-point expression.

 936

-937/** Return the square root of the sum of the squares of two
+937/** Return the square root of a floating-point expression.
+If the

 941